DavidVorick/CodeCommit/LLMInstructions.md

 Tests must always be in their own file, and must be named using a `_test.rs` suffix.

-## Comments

-Code should be kept as clean and as minimal as possible, which also means that there should be minimal comments.
-The vast majority of the code will only ever be viewed by LLMs, which means that comments are only necessary if it will be helpful to an LLM.
-The majority of code will not need any comments at all.

 ## Rust Conventions

 All common rust idioms and best practices must be followed.